dujuanxian/dujuanxian.github.com/_posts/2014-12-29-frontend-workshop-03-responsive-web-page.markdown

 {% endhighlight %}

 ####Viewpoint
+The screen width and device width is not always the same.
 {% highlight html %}
 <meta name="viewport" content="width=device-width, initial-scale=1.0" />
 {% endhighlight %}

 ####Retina
+Usually need to consider of the width and image size for retina device.
 {% highlight css %}
 @media only screen and (-webkit-min-device-pixel-ratio: 2) {}
 {% endhighlight %}